 2) Encourage Speakers to Plan Ahead

 Encourage your presenters to provide the interpretation team with a biography or background, as well as any hand-outs that will be distributed.
-The more familiar your interpreters are with the subject matter, the better job they’ll do with your conference interpretation.
+The more familiar your interpreters are with the subject matter, the better job they’ll do with your conference interpretation, especially if your guests are going to focus on niche subjects.

 3) Don’t Skimp On Equipment